cyle/transcode-farm/docs/INSTALL_NODE.md

 	ssh farmer@farm

-That should let you into the MASTER server without having to input a password.
+That should let you into the MASTER server without having to input a password. `exit` out of the master server to get back to the farmer.

 Cool?
 Awesome.
 Let's download the latest farmer.js script from the MASTER server: